-This was the second year of our new endeavor - the Wine and Cheese society, aimed at discussing new and old philosophical ideas, relevant to young professionals and post-graduate students.
-The Society meets once a month to discuss essays or speeches from leading intellectuals, such as Nobel Price winners and others that have made significant contributions to society.
+The Wine & Cheese evenings continued this year: its purpose is to discuss new and old philosophical ideas, relevant to young professionals and post-graduate students.
+We meet once a month to discuss essays or speeches from leading intellectuals, such as Nobel Prize winners and others that have made significant contributions to society.
+Societal issues and current events are also discussed with arguments generally being smoothed over with a glass of wine and a nice wedge of quality cheese!